braze-inc/braze-docs/_docs/_hidden/private_betas/iam_drag_and_drop/create_dnd_iam.md

 No.

 **Can I save my in-app message as a template after I build it within my campaign or Canvas?**<br>
-No, you have to recreate the in-app message in the Drag & Drop editor or duplicate an existing message in order to save.
+No, you have to recreate the in-app message in the Drag & Drop Editor or duplicate an existing message in order to save.

 **How can I create a Full-Screen or Slideup in-app message?**<br>
 The Drag and Drop Editor is in beta and is limited to the Modal message type.